-Located in the southern sector of Bwindi Impenetrable Forest National Park, Rushaga is home to several endangered Mountain Gorillas.
-This region is one of the four sectors of Bwindi where tourists can go for Gorilla tracking.
+Located in the southern sector of Bwindi Impenetrable National Park, Rushaga is home to several endangered Mountain Gorillas.
+This region is one of the four sectors of Bwindi where tourists can go for Gorilla trekking.
 The Nshongi, Busingye, Kuhungye, Bweza, Mishaya, Bikingi, Rwigi, and Mukyunguzi are all Rushaga Gorilla groups that can be tracked in this area.
-With so many habituated Rushaga Gorilla groups to choose from, visitors have the opportunity to learn more about this sector and why it is a must-see destination for Gorilla tracking.
+With so many habituated Rushaga Gorilla groups to choose from, visitors have the opportunity to learn more about this sector and why it is a must-see destination for Gorilla trekking.
 Book your trip now to experience the beauty and wonder of these amazing creatures.

 When visiting Rushaga, you will have the chance to see the stunning Volcano Mountains in the distance, including the Virungas, Sabinyo, Gahinga, and Muhavura.
 You will also have the opportunity to catch a glimpse of Lake Bunyonyi, the deepest crater lake in Africa.
 The scenery in this area is breathtaking, with hills, valleys, and other natural features that will take your breath away.
 Additionally, you will have the chance to explore Kisoro district, which is known as the “Switzerland of Uganda” for its beautiful landscape.
 During your travels, you will be treated to an amazing experience of the region’s topography and natural beauty.

-The Mishaya Gorilla family is located in the Mishaya area of Bwindi Impenetrable Forest National Park.
+The Mishaya Gorilla family is located in the Mishaya area of Bwindi Impenetrable National Park.
 The group consists of 10 members, including a Silverback named Mishaya who is the leader.
 The family originally had seven members, but has grown over time through battles with other Gorilla groups.
 Mishaya is known for his fighting skills and has successfully added more members to the family from other groups.

 The Nshongi Gorilla family is made up of 8 members.
 It was originally part of the Bweza family, but the group split up due to conflicts between the adult males.
 The Silverback Kakono left with some of the family members to form the Bweza family, leaving the Nshongi family with just 7 members.
 However, the group later welcomed a baby and now has 8 members.
-The Nshongi family is named after the Nshongi River in Bwindi Impenetrable Forest National Park, where it was first spotted.
+The Nshongi family is named after the Nshongi River in Bwindi Impenetrable National Park, where it was first spotted.
 This family was opened up for tourists in 2009 and is a popular choice for Gorilla tracking on a daily basis.

-The Bweza Gorilla family is located in the Rushaga sector of Bwindi National Park.
+The Bweza Gorilla family is located in the Rushaga sector of Bwindi Impenetrable National Park.
 This family was formed in 2013 when Silverback Kakono broke away from the Nshongi family and challenged the leadership of the Bweza Silverback.
 The group consists of 11 members, including 2 Silverbacks, 3 blackbucks, 3 adult females, 1 sub-adult, and 2 infants.
 It is a relatively new family and is led by Silverback Kakono.

-The Kahungye Gorilla family is a popular choice for tracking in the Rushaga sector of Bwindi National Park.
+The Kahungye Gorilla family is a popular choice for tracking in the Rushaga sector of Bwindi Impenetrable National Park.
 This family was opened up for tourists in 2011 after a habituation process that lasted for two years.
 The family gets its name from the Kahungye hill, where the members were first spotted.
 The group consists of 12 members and is led by Silverback Rumanzi.
 In 2012, some members of the Kahungye family broke away to form the Busingye group due to conflicts within the family.